Robert L. Holmes: On War and Morality

-With this in mind, Holmes outlines a four stage argument to support the view that warfare is unjustified even within the context of modern world conditions.
+With this in mind, Holmes outlines a four-stage argument to support the view that warfare is unjustified even within the context of modern world conditions.
 First he observes that warfare in general cannot be justified if the means of waging the war are, when taken by themselves, also morally unjustified.
+As Holmes reminds his readers, "One is justified in performing an act only if he is justified both in employing the means necessary to its performance and in performing any subsidiary acts constitutive of it."
 Secondly, he contends that modern warfare by its very nature inevitably involves the killing of innocent people.
 Thirdly, he denies that the presumption against killing innocent people can be overridden by conditions related to the waging of war.
 Lastly, he identifies nonviolence as an embodiment of a viable alternative to warfare.
 Specifically, he outlines a Gandhian approach to resolving conflicts, which rejects the utilization of mutual concessions in order to achieve a provisional or temporary standoff between the waring parties.
 This is replaced with a process of actively creating peace through negotiations which engender mutual progress for all parties involved in the conflict.

 Taken together, these arguments suggest that an appeal to nonviolence is a viable ethical alternative even within the modern world.

-In a peer reviewed journal, it was noted that '"this is a carefully written and closely argued book, and a major contribution to our understanding of morality and war."
+In a peer-reviewed journal, it was noted that '"this is a carefully written and closely argued book, and a major contribution to our understanding of morality and war."
 Another reviewer noted that, "...This is a piece of genuine scholarship; much of the analysis is original and the argumentation highly sophisticated. ..
 A thoughtful and thought-provoking call for pacifism in this decidedly militaristic age...deserves a wide audience."